 GRANT AMOUNT: 1972 euros/month

 TARGET GROUP: The grant can be applied for by a person who is in the final stages of completing a doctoral degree, who has been granted the right to pursue a doctoral degree at the University of Turku in BGG Doctoral Programmme and who will defend the dissertation in a public examination at the University of Turku.
 The BGG grant for completing a doctoral degree can be received only once.
-Please, apply the grant only if you will defend the dissertation during the year 2021.
+Please, apply the grant only if you will defend the dissertation during the year 2021 or at the beginning of the year 2022.
 Otherwise, apply the grant in the next call.

 PURPOSE OF USE OF THE GRANT AND THE CONDITIONS OF APPLYING: During the grant period, the doctoral candidate is assumed to complete the studies required for the doctoral degree and/or finalize the dissertation manuscript so that it can be submitted for pre-examination.
 The grant requires full-time studies.
 The grant cannot be received at the same time with earned income from the University of Turku, full-time work by other employer, or another working grant.
 The grant recipient commits to reporting on progress within four weeks of the end of the grant period.
 If the situation of the applicant is changed so that abovementioned conditions are no longer fulfilled, the grant recipient must inform the BGG coordinator without delay.